pdevito3/craftsman/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Have an idea to make Craftsman even better?
-Suggest an idea for this project
+Suggest an idea for this project!
 title: ''
 labels: enhancement
 assignees: ''